A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Methods

 \subsection{Evaluation Methods}

-Evaluating a model's performance requires a multidimensional approach.
 While previous research in this field has primarily focused on predictive accuracy, it is crucial to consider additional metrics, especially for models intended for medical applications.
 This section discusses and suggests three aspects of model performance that should be assessed: predictive performance, fairness, and prediction time.
+These evaluation methods provide standardized model assessment allowing for work to be consistent and comparable.

+The use of a holdout test set (i.e. a set of data not used for training but originating from the same dataset as the training data) allows for evaluation of the model's capacity to perform on unseen data but does not allow for evaluation of the model's generalizability to variations likely to be seen in real world implementation.
+Using an external test set (i.e. a set of data used for testing that originates from a different dataset to the data used in training) allows for better understanding of how the models will perform in real world settings.
+As such it's important that models are evaluated on both holdout dataset (the FEMH dataset in this work) and external test sets (the SVD dataset in this work).